The Tenant management's Projects tab lets admin users create and configure projects within your tenant.

 |Remove a load generator||

-To remove a load generator, highlight it and click the X Remove LG button.
+To remove a load generator, highlight it and click Remove LG.

 |Search for a load generator||Use the Search box to find a specific load generator.|

 |View which projects are assigned to this load generator||If you highlight a specific load generator in the grid, a list of all the projects using this load generator is displayed in the right pane's Project area, along with the usage.|

 Updates the view of the on-premises load generator grid.
 This is useful for checking a load generator's current connectivity status.
 For example, if a load generator was temporarily unavailable, click Refresh and view the Status column to check its availability.